Large-Small Model Collaboration for Enhancing Edge-Deployed Small Models: Experiments

 \subsection{Further Analysis}

-We perform additional analyses to gain deeper insights into the behavior of the proposed G-Boost framework and to further explore its underlying mechanisms.
-All experiments in this section are conducted on the Qwen2.5 models.
+We conduct additional analyses to better understand the behavior and internal mechanisms of G-Boost.
+All experiments in this subsection use the Qwen2.5 models.

-\textbf{Exploration constant in UCT.} The exploration constant $c$ in the UCT formula balances exploration and exploitation during MCTS.
-We evaluate its impact on G-Boost across MATH-500 and GSM8K.
-As illustrated in \autoref{fig:explore_constant}, performance peaks at intermediate $c$ values, where the framework effectively balances exploration of alternative reasoning paths and exploitation of high-quality ones.
-Smaller $c$ values overly prioritize exploitation, potentially missing optimal paths, while larger values encourage excessive exploration, leading to inefficiency.
-The results suggest the importance of tuning exploration constant to achieve a robust trade-off, with the framework showing stability across a reasonable range of values.
+\paragraph{Exploration constant in UCT.} The exploration constant $C$ in the UCT formula balances exploration and exploitation during MCTS.
+We evaluate its effect on G-Boost using MATH-500 and GSM8K.
+As shown in \cref{fig:exploration}, performance peaks at moderate values of $C$, where the framework effectively balances exploring alternative reasoning paths and exploiting high-quality paths.
+Small values overemphasize exploitation and may miss optimal paths, whereas large values encourage excessive exploration and reduce efficiency.
+The results demonstrate the importance of tuning the exploration constant for a robust trade-off and show that the framework remains stable over a reasonable range.

-\textbf{Step length.} The step length parameter determines the granularity of reasoning steps in the G-Boost framework, influencing both the efficiency and quality of collaborative inference.
-As shown in \autoref{fig:step_length}, shorter step lengths enable more detailed reasoning but may increase the complexity of the search space, while longer step lengths simplify the search process but risk overlooking nuanced reasoning paths.
-The framework exhibits relatively stable performance across a range of step lengths, suggesting its adaptability to different granularities.
-Moderate step lengths tend to yield better results, as they strike a balance between capturing sufficient reasoning detail and maintaining manageable computational complexity.
+\paragraph{Step length.} The step-length parameter determines the granularity of reasoning steps in G-Boost and affects both the efficiency and quality of collaborative inference.
+As shown in \cref{fig:step-length}, shorter steps support more detailed reasoning but can increase the complexity of the search space, while longer steps simplify search but may overlook subtle reasoning paths.
+Performance remains relatively stable across a range of step lengths, indicating adaptability to different granularities.
+Moderate step lengths tend to perform better because they balance sufficient reasoning detail against manageable computational complexity.